Configuration #

 Directory Glaze scans for classes decorated with #[GlazeExtension].
 Relative to the project root.
 Defaults to extensions.

-Any invokable class carrying the #[GlazeExtension('name')] attribute found in this directory is auto-registered and callable from templates as $this->extension('name').
+Classes carrying #[GlazeExtension('name', helper: true)] in this directory are auto-registered as template helpers callable from templates as $this->extension('name').
+Classes with only #[ListensTo] methods are registered as event subscribers.
 See Extensions for full details.

 devServer.php #